Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 This is an time where self-care is top-tier, and, apparently, so is self-décor.
 Homes are increasingly designed to be havens of tranquility, where living rooms double as yoga studios.
 Why endure the unending Mumbai traffic for a studio class when you can namaste your way into nirvana in your freshly styled sunroom?

 Customization has become pivotal.
-With startups such as The Yellow Door and RoomStory taking the helm, custom-crafted designs are making every client feel like their space is crafted just for them, like a pair of expensive, customize-made boots you accidentally wore hiking in San Francisco’s Marin Headlands.
+With startups such as The Yellow Door and RoomStory taking the helm, custom-crafted designs are making every client feel like their space is crafted just for them, like a pair of expensive, fit-made boots you accidentally wore hiking in San Francisco’s Marin Headlands.

 Eco-Conscious Design